-- Q: I'm friends with a man whom I work with.
-Sometimes we share jokes in my office that might be considered offensive to others, but we're careful to shut the door so no one hears.
+- Q: I'm friends with a man who I work with.
+Sometimes we share jokes in my office that might be considered offensive to others but we're careful to shut the door so no-one hears.
 We also forward each other funny jokes via email.
-Could this be considered inappropriate behavior, even though it's between two friends and not shared with anyone who would be offended? - A: We don't attempt to regulate your private behavior.
-However, the situation described takes place on Company property during Company time, using Company assets.
+Could this be considered inappropriate behavior, even though it's between two friends and not shared with anyone who would be offended? - A: We don't attempt to regulate your private behavior, however the situation described takes place on company property, in company time and using company assets.
 This behavior is not acceptable and does not fit into our workplace, even in the privacy of an office.